Decomposing 7502: A Journey into Number Theory

 Using Different Bases: Beyond Base 10

 We usually represent numbers in base 10 (decimal system), but we can represent 7502 in other bases.
-For example, converting to base 2 (binary):
+Take this: converting to base 2 (binary):

 The conversion process involves repeatedly dividing by 2 and recording the remainders.
-The result is a binary representation of 7502.
+But the result is a binary representation of 7502.
 This is particularly useful in computer science.

 Similarly, we can represent 7502 in other bases such as base 8 (octal) or base 16 (hexadecimal), each with its own conversion algorithm.